zhekai-jiang/zhekai-jiang.github.io/projects/index.md

 * [À l'heure](#à-lheure) (Best AI for Commerce (Stonks) at MAIS Hacks 2021 by McGill Artificial Intelligence Society)
 * [Be My Chef](#be-my-chef) (Project at Morgan Stanley 2021 Code to Give MTL Hackathon)
+* [Exploring Solutions for Spam Filtering](#exploring-solutions-for-spam-filtering) (Individual Research Paper Assignment in the course CCOM 206 Communication in Engineering)
 * [Pocket McGill](#pocket-mcgill) (Major Group Project in the course CCOM 206 Communication in Engineering)
 * [Artizon](#artizon) (Course Project in ECSE 321 Introduction to Software Engineering)
 * [Kingdomino](#kingdomino) (Course Project in ECSE 223 Model-Based Programming)